Black Beans {Instant Pot}

 No. BUT it can easily be converted to vegetarian.
 Just use vegetable broth or all water.
 I prefer to make instant pot black beans in chicken broth as I feel it gives it a fabulous flavor.

-We are a participant in Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites. #CommisionsEarned.
+We are a participant in Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and other affiliated sites. #CommisionsEarned.
 You can read my disclosure here.

 Helpful tips

-- Wash and pick over the beans.
+- Wash and pick over the dry beans.
 I have found rocks before and you don’t want to be chomping on those.

 - Any pressure cooker takes between 10 – 20 minutes to come to full pressure.
 It all depends on how full the cooker is, so factor that into your cooking time.